QuangLyHo/QuangLyHo.github.io/scrimba_projects/role-playing-game/README.md

 # Dark Souls 3 RPG

-Solo project based on Scrimba's figma design
+Project based on Scrimba's frontend developer career path

 ### Overview

-Second React solo project based on the Scrimba Frontend Developer Career Path.
-Objective was to create a travel diary app that renders components from imported data and displays them on a static page.
-App was designed with mobile first approach.
-Project was done alone and only based on Scrimba's figma design
+This is an RPG based on a widely popular video game Dark Souls 3.
+The die rolls represent the amount of damage you give and take from your opponent.

+The goal of this project was gain a better understanding of `.map()`, `class`, `setTimeOut()`, and `.fill()`.

 ### Link